bpkaur/A-Network-analysis-of-Game-of-Thrones/README.md

-# A-Network-analysis-of-Game-of-Thrones
-A DataCamp Project: A Network analysis of Game of Thrones
+A Network analysis of Game of Thrones: To analyze the co-occurrence network of the characters in the Game of Thrones books